 Hormone replacement therapy (HRT) is the science of correcting hormone imbalances with the goal of restoring youthful, optimal hormone levels and relieving the symptoms of hormone imbalance and deficiency.
 The HRT programs at Genemedics use bioidentical hormones that are individually prescribed for each of our patients.
-Our doctors have decades of experience designing bioidentical hormone replacement therapy programs for both men and women.
+Our BHRT doctors have decades of experience designing bioidentical hormone replacement therapy programs for men and women both.

 Bioidentical hormone replacement therapy is a specialized field of medicine that relies on the use of bioidentical hormones to correct hormone imbalances in men and women.

 Unlike conventional hormone replacement therapy, which uses synthetic hormones or those derived from animals, BHRT uses naturally derived hormones to eliminate symptoms.
 Bioidentical hormones have the exact molecular and chemical structure of the hormones produced by the human body.
 Some people make the false assumption that bioidentical hormones are called natural because they are found in nature.
 Although they are made from yams or soy, bioidentical hormones are man-made just as synthetic hormones are.
 The reason bioidentical hormones are considered natural is because they are exactly the same molecule as the hormones naturally found in the human body.

 Studies show that BHRT significantly improves quality of life and health while decreasing the risk of developing chronic illnesses.